Life360: History

 In 2013, Life360 announced it would be adding global support for its app.

-In 2016, Life360 added a feature that enables smartphones to detect when people are in a car crash and automatically contacts emergency response.
+In 2016, Life360 added a telematics feature that enables smartphones to detect when people are in a car crash and automatically contacts emergency response.
 In February 2016, Life360 acquired the private messaging application and Y Combinator grad "Couple" based in Mountain View, California.

 At CES in January 2018, ADT announced ADT Go in partnership with Life360.
 ADT Go connects and protects families outside the home, utilizing ADT's expansive security infrastructure.